Associate of Applied Science

 Technical Standards and Qualities

-The following essential functions are required of all students enrolled in the Respiratory Therapy Program.
-Respiratory Therapist are responsible for the care of patients, some of who are critically ill.
+The following essential functions are required of all students enrolled in the Respiratory Therapy program.
+Respiratory therapists are responsible for the care of patients, some of whom are critically ill.
 They are often required to manage highly complex pieces of equipment, as well as interact with patients in order to make other therapeutic assessments.
-Therefore, in order to be successful in the Respiratory Therapy Consortium, all applicants must be able to perform, or learn to perform, the essential functions listed below.
-Students who are not capable of performing, or do not demonstrate that they effectively performing these essential functions in the classroom, lab or clinical setting will not be permitted to continue in the Respiratory Care Program.
+Therefore, in order to be successful in the Respiratory Therapy program, all applicants must be able to perform, or learn to perform, the essential functions listed below.
+Students who are not capable of performing, or do not demonstrate that they effectively perform these essential functions in the classroom, lab or clinical setting will not be permitted to continue in the Respiratory Care program.

-- Punctuality and dependability: On time and prepared to start the rotation at the scheduled time.
+- Punctuality and dependability: On time and prepared to start a rotation at the scheduled time.

 Tools and materials

 - Life supporting devices, such as mechanical ventilators

 - Computerized instruments that perform a number of tests at the same time